theme-ontology/python-totolo/README.md

 ```

 Although `totolo` can be used to programmatically edit the structure of the ontology, the documentation is
-foremost intended for those who read the ontology to feed it forwards to analytics components.
+foremost intended for those who read the ontology to analyse it in python or feed it forwards.

-## Basic Usage
+## totolo - Basic Usage

 ```python
     #: import package